Dherse/magritte/BUILD.md

 ## Building the bindings

-You will need a `nightly` installation of rust.
+You will need a `nightly` installation of rust, minimum rust version is `1.66.0-nightly`.

 In the main directory run